 - Congregational times (welcome circle, meals, story time) will be conducted in a way so that children can maintain recommended distancing (bigger welcome circle, spacing sitting stumps farther apart, etc)

 - Face coverings (cloth masks): The CDC currently recommends that facial coverings be used for adults and children over the age of 2.
 Facial coverings help the wearer protect OTHERS in the case that wearer is an asymptomatic COVID-19 carrier.
-Staff will be required to wear facial covers when in contact with others.
-Children will be required to BRING a facial cover with them and staff will encourage children use them.
+Staff and other adults will be required to wear facial covers when in contact with others.
+Children over the age of 3 will be required to BRING a facial cover with them and wear a mask when in close contact with others.
 We understand that some children may have difficulty wearing facial coverings for extended periods of time for various reasons.
-Staff will work to educate children on the importance of facial coverings, but will NOT require children to wear facial coverings.
+Staff will work to educate children on the importance of facial coverings and identify opportunities when masks do not need to be worn.
 If you need access to a child-sized cloth mask, please let us know.

 Food and Campfire cooking:

 - Staff will ensure that children wash hands before and after eating.